 You might also find these articles on www.WrexhamOsteopath.com useful:

 Treatment for plantar fasciitis at Wrexham Osteopath involves soft tissue work on the underside of the foot as well as assessment of the ankles, knees and hips to rule out contributing factors.
-So if you want to get your foot pain treated, fill in the form below!
+So if you want to get your foot pain treated, click "Book Now" below!